eaamankwah/Operationalizing-Machine-Learning-using-Azure/README.md

 ## **Step 5 - Swagger Documentation**

-The deployed endpoint was consumed in this step by deploying a docker container ui to view swagger documentaton for the endpoint.
+The deployed endpoint was consumed in this step by deploying a docker container UI to view swagger documentation for the endpoint.
 A swagger.json file provided by Azure was downloaded and kept in the same directory as the serve.py and the swagger.sh files.
 Running the serve.py file started a Python server to listen on port 8000 while the swagger.sh updated the latest Swagger container, and run it on port 9010.

 ![serve.py and swagger.sh runs](https://github.com/eaamankwah/Operationalizing-Machine-Learning-using-Azure/blob/main/screenshots/ss12.png)

 This created an interaction with the swagger instance running with the documentation for the HTTP API of the best automl-VotingEnsemble model.
-The image below show the GET and POST requests produced on the Swagger UI:
+The image below shows the GET and POST requests produced on the Swagger UI:

 ![swagger documentation](https://github.com/eaamankwah/Operationalizing-Machine-Learning-using-Azure/blob/main/screenshots/ss13.png)